Estimated reading time: 4 minutes

 If you need a small business loan, you have a seemingly endless number of options.
 National banks, regional banks, credit unions, online lenders, microlenders, and the Small Business Administration (SBA) are all ready to help you secure funding.
 The application process, borrowing requirements, repayment terms, and speed of funding will all vary depending on the lender you work with.
 Some lenders require solid credit scores, collateral and strong revenues, while other lenders can approve loans with average credit scores and limited cash flow.

 Which begs the question: What is the easiest business loan to get?

 Secured business loans.

-Banks, SBA-approved lenders and other types of lenders offer secured business loans which, in most cases, have lower interest rates (fixed or variable) and lengthier payback terms.
+Banks, SBA-approved lenders and other types of lenders offer secured business loans which, in most cases, have lower interest rates (fixed or variable) and lengthier repayment terms.
 Secured loans are seen as less risky to lenders because they are collateralized.
 As a result, lenders are more willing to charge lower interest rates.
 Secured business loan amounts typically range between $25,000 and $5 million and have terms ranging from 1 to 25 years.

 A secured business loan requires some form of collateral, such as a personal guarantee or a home, vehicle, business equipment or other valuable asset.
 In the event that you default on a secured business loan, or stop making payments altogether, the lender can legally recoup its losses by seizing control of your collateral.

 Applying for a secured business loan is straightforward and requires basic information about your business.
 Your loan application will need to include things like your personal and business financial statements, personal and business income tax returns, profit and loss (P&L) statements, and projected revenues, among others.
-If you are applying for a bank loan, you might need to be a customer and have a business banking account.
-Do not expect to receive a quick approval decision after you submit your application.
-Approval decisions from traditional lenders and SBA-approved lenders can take weeks or even months.

 Unsecured business loans.